-Practice the skills of mindfulness in this four-week workshop series.
-Come to one or two sessions, or all four.
+Practice the skills of mindfulness in this four week workshop series.
+Come to any or all of the four sessions that will repeat through the semester.
 Increase self-understanding, present moment awareness, and strengthen your capacity to address stressful daily challenges toward a more vital and valued life.

-Learn to notice thoughts without getting hooked by distressful worry and rumination.
+Learn to notice thoughts without getting hooked by distressing worry or self-defeating patterns.

 Session 3: Mindfulness of Emotions

-Apply mindfulness to cultivate a more positive feeling tone regarding yourself and the world around you.
+Apply mindfulness to cultivate more positive and balanced feelings regarding yourself and the world around you.

 Session 4: Mindfulness of Body